tpayne/kubernetes-examples/YAML/setups/postgres/README.md

 This script will deploy the resources for you and then display the database server IP to use below.

-To show the solution, use the EXTERNAL_IP shown above run the following command (use password as the password)...
+To show the solution, use the database server IP shown above run the following command (use password as the password)...

     kubectl exec postgres-client -it -n db-frontend -- psql -h <DatabaseServerIP> -U postgres -c "select * from pg_database"

+This will use the postgres client installed on Kubernetes to run the PSQL.
+Nothing is exposed to the public internet.

 Cleaning Up
 -----------